mingfengwan/learning-rps/README.md

 # learning-rps
 Rock Paper Scissor with AI:

-Instrution: Users indicate their choice on switches.
+Intuition: Users indicate their choice on switches.
 Both Computer's and user's choices would be indicated on the monitor.
 Computer has 3 modes: random, markov, and reinforcement.
 In the last 2 modes, computer will try to win the user by learning the user's pattern of choice.
 Device: FPGA board, monitor.

 # Top Level Module